Titebond vs. Gorilla Wood Glue: Detailed Strength Comparison

 Shelf Life

-As we mentioned earlier, Gorilla wood glue is more likely to dry out inside the bottle when exposed to air.
+As we mentioned earlier, the Gorilla wood glue is more likely to dry out inside the bottle when exposed to air.
 In contrast, Titebond options can last more than the shelf life indicated on their labels.

 Gorilla wood glue on wooden board